Custer declared Chicago Xfinity Series winner with race called off before halfway

-NASCAR has called off the remainder of the postponed Xfinity Series race on the streets of Chicago — due to be run this morning — due to the track conditions.
+NASCAR has called off the remainder of the postponed Xfinity Series race on the streets of Chicago — scheduled to be run this morning — due to the track conditions.
 Cole Custer, who led every lap from pole Saturday prior to the race being stopped just before the halfway mark, has been declared the winner.

 This shot. 😍 #NASCARChicago | @USANetwork pic.twitter.com/Kw9dSjDUg0